Get in Touch

 Defining the Scope of Modeling

-• Distinguishing scope from the level of detail
+• Contrasting scope with the level of detail

 • Facilitating requirements workshops